A PEL-type Igusa Stack and the $p$-adic Geometry of Shimura Varieties: A PEL-type Igusa stack and the rational conjecture

 \begin{prop} The image of

 is the subset $B(G,\mu)$ of $\mu$-admissible elements. \end{prop}

-\begin{proof} This follows from \ref{BLImage} and commutativity of the diagram in \ref{cartesian} below.
-Note that $\pi_{HT}^\circ$ is surjective on topological spaces, because this is known for the Hodge-Tate map $\pi_{HT}^\ast$ on the minimal compactification\cite[IV.1.1(i)]{Sch15} while the good reduction locus of any fiber of $\pi_{HT}^\ast$ is non-empty. \end{proof}
+\begin{proof} This follows from Proposition \ref{BLImage} and commutativity of the diagram in Theorem \ref{cartesian} below.
+Note that $\pi_{HT}^\circ$ is surjective on topological spaces: this holds for the Hodge-Tate map $\pi_{HT}^\ast$ on the minimal compactification \cite[Theorem IV.1.1(i)]{Sch15} but the good reduction locus of any fiber of $\pi_{HT}^\ast$ is non-empty, since its canonical compactification contains an Igusa variety, see Theorem~\ref{HTfiber} in the next section. \end{proof}